kdottiemo/git-novice-develop-gitlab/_episodes/07-github.md

 {: .language-bash}

-Make sure to use the URL for your repository rather than Vlad's: the only difference should be your username instead of `vlad`.
+Make sure to use the URL for your repository rather than Vlad's: the only difference should be your username, "firstname.lastname," instead of `vlad`.

 `origin` is a local name used to refer to the remote repository.
 It could be called anything, but `origin` is a convention that is often used by default in git